Sudan fighting: EU ambassador assaulted in Khartoum home

 She said they were assessing their security measures.

-Monday marked Sudan's third day of fighting between the army and a paramilitary group called the Rapid Support Forces (RSF).
+Monday was Sudan's third day of fighting between the army and a paramilitary group called the Rapid Support Forces (RSF).

 Both sides claimed to control key sites in Khartoum, where residents sheltered from explosions.